 Source: Markit, Bloomberg Waverton.
-As at 01.11.24 CORPORATE BONDS, S&P500 EARNINGS YIELD & T-BILLS HAVE SIMILAR YIELDS The Moody's Baa yield (a benchmark for the investment grade market) has been above the earnings yield of the S&P500 Index at end of each month since January 2023.
-At the end of October 2024, the numbers were 5.6% versus 4.7%.
+As at 03.01.25 CORPORATE BONDS, S&P500 EARNINGS YIELD & T-BILLS HAVE SIMILAR YIELDS The Moody's Baa yield (a benchmark for the investment grade market) has been above the earnings yield of the S&P500 Index at end of each month since January 2023.
+At the end of December 2024, the numbers were 5.8% versus 4.5%.
 The last two periods when this was the case were the run up to the Dotcom peak in 2000 and its unwind.
 Then this happened again during the Global Financial Crisis of 2007-09.
 Normally it would be perceived that equities had some valuation challenge from corporate bonds when this is the case but in 2023 both gave good returns.

 That the earnings yield and the Baa yield have both moved down over the summer reflects the strength of both markets.
-The grey line is the 3-month Treasury bill rate which is currently 4.5%, back to being slightly above the S&P500 earnings yield.
-Cash is the most competitive it has been to equities since 2001.
+The grey line is the 3-month Treasury bill rate which is currently 4.3%, only slightly below the S&P500 earnings yield.
+Cash remains the most competitive it has been to equities since 2001.
 This chart also suggests it is rational for investors to be more favourably disposed toward cash today than has been the case since pre the GFC.
 Moody's current Baa Corporate yield, S&P500 forward earnings yield, 3-month Treasury bill yield (%)